Angiogenesis Videos

 Cancer formation and Angiogenesis

 Angiogenesis is a physiological process involving the growth of new blood vessels from pre-existing vessels.
-Though there has been some debate over this, vasculogenesis is the term used for spontaneous blood-vessel formation, and intussusception is the term for new blood vessel formation by splitting off existing ones.
-Angiogenesis is a normal process in growth and development, as well as in wound healing.
-However, this is also a fundamental step in the transition of tumors from a dormant state to a malignant state.
+Angiogenesis is a normal process in growth, however, it is also a fundamental step in the transition of tumors from a dormant state to a malignant state.

 Type: public Video